Presidency of Rutherford B. Hayes: Other issues

 In 1878, following the Paraguayan War, the president arbitrated a territorial dispute between Argentina and Paraguay.
-Hayes awarded the disputed land in the Gran Chaco region to Paraguay, and the Paraguayans honored him by renaming a city (Villa Hayes) and a department as (Presidente Hayes) in his honor.
+Hayes awarded the disputed land in the Gran Chaco region to Paraguay, and the Paraguayans honored him by renaming a city (Villa Hayes) and a department (Presidente Hayes) in his honor.
 The administration sought friendly relations with the major European powers, though not to the detriment of the Monroe Doctrine.
 Hayes upheld the Treaty of Washington, ending the dispute with Great Britain caused by the Alabama Claims.
 He refused the annexation request of Samoa, instead establishing a de facto tripartite protectorate with Great Britain and Germany.

 Last year in office

 Western tour, 1880

-In 1880, Hayes embarked on a 71-day tour of the American West, becoming the first sitting President to travel west of the Rocky Mountains.
+In 1880, Hayes embarked on a 71-day tour of the American West, becoming the first sitting president to travel west of the Rocky Mountains.
 Hayes' traveling party included his wife and General William Tecumseh Sherman, who helped organize the trip.
 Hayes began his trip in September 1880, departing from Chicago on the transcontinental railroad.
 He journeyed across the continent, ultimately arriving in California, stopping first in Wyoming and then Utah and Nevada, reaching Sacramento and San Francisco.
 By railroad and stagecoach, the party traveled north to Oregon, arriving in Portland, and from there to Vancouver, Washington.
 Going by steamship, they visited Seattle, and then returned to San Francisco.
 Hayes then toured several southwestern states before returning to Ohio in November, in time to cast a vote in the 1880 presidential election.